 Alex Baranowski is a composer based in London, and a graduate of Paul McCartney’s LIPA.
-He was nominated for a Tony award for The Cripple of Inishmaan on Broadway, won a Music + Sound Award for his score to BAFTA nominated film McCullin, and his ballet adaption of 1984 for Northern Ballet recently won the prestigious South Bank Award for dance after a sold out run at Sadler’s Wells.
+He was nominated for a Tony award for The Cripple of Inishmaan on Broadway; won Music + Sound Awards for his work on BBC Two’s channel idents as well as the score for BAFTA nominated film McCullin; and his ballet adaption of 1984 for Northern Ballet won the prestigious South Bank Award for dance after a sold out run at Sadler’s Wells.

 Alex’s collaborations with directors in theatre include Oscar winning Danny Boyle (Frankenstein); Rupert Goold (Earthquakes in London) and Sir Nicholas Hytner (Hamlet) all at the Royal National Theatre; Benedict Andrews (A Streetcar Named Desire at the Young Vic and New York) and numerous productions for West End, Broadway, Old Vic, Donmar, RSC, Royal Opera House, Shakespeare’s Globe, Manchester International Festival, Crucible Theatre and Royal Court; many of which were broadcast live to cinemas.

-He composed music for Wes Anderson’s Come Together TV spots for H&M, Paddington and The Christmas Visitor for Marks & Spencer, as well as numerous award winning short films including actress Gillian Anderson’s directorial debut, The Departure; Edmund The Magnificent ; and The Hope Rooms.
+He composed music for Wes Anderson’s Come Together TV spots for H&M, Paddington and the Christmas Visitor for Marks & Spencer, as well as numerous award winning short films including actress Gillian Anderson’s directorial debut, The Departure.

-He has also collaborated with musicians including Jungle (recently arranging strings for much anticipated new album For Ever); Mercury winning The xx; virtuoso violinist Daniel Hope; electro duo Underworld; Grammy winning Clean Bandit; The BBC Philharmonic Orchestra, The London Metropolitan Orchestra and Peter Hook (Joy Division).
+He has also collaborated with musicians including Jungle (recently arranging strings for much anticipated new album For Ever); Mercury winning The xx (for The xx Symphony performed live on BBC Radio and TV with the 80 piece BBC Philharmonic Orchestra); virtuoso violinist Daniel Hope (for Spheres reaching number 3 in the US and 1 in the UK Classical Billboard charts); electro duo Underworld; Grammy winning Clean Bandit; The London Metropolitan Orchestra and Peter Hook (Joy Division).